- What other names is Biotin known by?

 There is some scientific evidence that it might help for brittle finger and toenails.

-There isn't enough information to know if biotin is effective for the other conditions people use it for, including: malnutrition, hair loss
+There isn't enough information to know if biotin is effective for the other conditions people use it for, including: malnutrition, hair loss, diabetes, and others.

 Likely Effective for...